-Bloomberg: IPOX® Associate Muehlbauer Comments on Saudi IPO Retail Allocation Push
+Bloomberg: IPOX® Associate Muehlbauer Featured in Coverage of Saudi IPO Retail Push

-A recent Bloomberg article reports that the Saudi Capital Market Authority is facing pressure from banks to reconsider its push for higher retail investor allocations in initial public offerings.
-Financial institutions argue that the guidance to allocate up to 30% of shares to retail investors may weaken listing performance and limit foreign institutional participation.
-This debate comes as Saudi Arabia’s IPO market faces stalling volumes and lackluster post-IPO trading, with concerns that filling high retail quotas in a recovering market could require steeper discounts.
+Recent reporting by Bloomberg has highlighted the growing debate within Saudi Arabia's capital markets, where the Capital Market Authority is facing pressure from banks to reconsider its push for higher retail investor allocations in initial public offerings.
+The coverage, spanning both a dedicated news article and a subsequent feature in Bloomberg's ECM Watch column, details how the guidance to allocate up to 30% of shares to retail investors is being contested by financial institutions concerned about listing performance and foreign institutional participation.

 "The proposal to target a 30% retail allocation quota is likely a strategy to deepen Saudi Arabia’s financial markets.
 Still, it is an outlier globally and the closest example that comes to mind is India’s 35% model.